w3nest/mkdocs-ts/mkdocs-ts-doc/assets/tutorials.notebook.md

 The notebook module comes with a predefined set of views.
-This section explains the general behaviors of such views, for more information regarding available views, their options and how to tune them, please refer to [this page](@nav/api/Notebook/Views).
+This section explains the general behaviors of such views, for more information regarding available views, their options, and how to tune them, please refer to [this page](@nav/api/Notebook/Views).

-The `Views` object is available in the cells, all elements are rx-vdom VirtualDOM that can be directly rendered using the `display` function:
+The `Views` object is available in the cells, all elements are `@youwol/rx-vdom` VirtualDOM that can be directly rendered  using the `display` function:
 <js-cell>
 const range = new Views.Range()
 display(range)
 </js-cell>

-All views have a `value$` generator, it emits each time the value change.
+Most views have a `value$` observable, it emits each time the value change.
 It can be used as it or transformed using the various operators of RxJS:
 <js-cell>
 display(range.value$)